There are many high fat, low carb snack options available that are flavorful, nutritious, and easy to fit into a ketogenic diet.

-Store them in the refrigerator so you can easily grab a couple on your way, or bake a few batches and freeze them for later.
+Store them in the refrigerator so you can easily grab a couple on your way out, or bake a few batches and freeze them for later.

-Caprese salad is a classic Italian favorite, and when you assemble the ingredients on skewers, it turns into a great portable snack.
+Caprese salad is a classic Italian favorite.
+When you assemble the ingredients on skewers, it turns into a great portable snack.

 Preparing it is as easy as alternating pieces of fresh mozzarella cheese, basil leaves, and cherry tomatoes onto skewers.
 Eat it plain or mix a little balsamic vinegar and olive oil for dipping.

-Make individual cups to hold the salad by heating tablespoon-sized portions of grated Parmesan cheese on a parchment-lined baking pan.
+Make individual cups to hold the salad by heating small portions of grated Parmesan cheese on a parchment-lined baking pan.
 Bake until the cheese has melted and is starting to brown.